.A peanut butter stout and vanilla bean cream ale are just two of the concoctions crafted around town.

 With their Hoppin’ John IPA, State of Mind Saison, Oyster Town Brown and a few bourbon barrels to age new brews.

-While Brown brews to the tunes at Fat Patties on Bluffton Road, John Federal heads the brewery at River Dog out in Okatie.
+John Federal heads the brewery at River Dog out in Okatie.
 He started doing small batches only available on tap at their bar.
 Federal plans to use these craft brews to educate guests on the different hops and malts.

 Southern Barrel is already on the small batch bandwagon—out of 12 beers on tap, about four are small batch rotations.
 Federal and Walter Trifari, the brewmaster at Southern Barrel, even have their own SMaSH (Single Malt and Single Hops) beer series showing customers how the two ingredients interact with each other.